52M Data Analysis in R

 Week 8: One-way ANOVA and Kruskal-Wallis

 Last week you learnt how to use and interpret the general linear model when the x variable was categorical with two groups.
 You will now extend that to situations when there are more than two groups.
 This is often known as the one-way ANOVA (analysis of variance).
-You will also learn about the Kruskal- Wallis test which can be used when the assumptions of the general linear model are not met.
+You will also learn about the Kruskal-Wallis test which can be used when the assumptions of the general linear model are not met.

-Week 9: Assessment intro
+Week 9: Two-way ANOVA

 This week, we will introduce you to the assessment for this module.
 We will look at a specimen assessment using techniques you have already learned and apply them to analysing a dataset.
 Your assessment will use a different dataset but you will apply the same principles.
 We will be covering what your assessment submission should contain using this example.